3rectangles/Onlinesales_SDE_Assignment/Task2_MathApi/README.md

 # Mathematical Expression Evaluator

 This program efficiently handles multiple mathematical expressions in bulk and evaluates them using a public Web API.
 The results are displayed on the console.
-To ensure parallel request handling, the program utilizes a thread-safe queue implemented with a concurrent linked list.
-It also incorporates a rate limiter, implementing the token bucket algorithm, to control the number of requests processed.
+ To ensure parallel request handling, the program utilizes a thread-safe queue implemented with a concurrent linked list to store the incoming requests which are then processed one by one., to manage parallel requests from users.
+ It also incorporates a rate limiter to tackle the problem of limited capacity of application to serve requests, implementing the token bucket algorithm, to control the number of requests processed.
+This will make sure if the application receives more requests than it can process it won't crash, and buffer the requests.

 ## Implementation